R. F. Kuang: Katabasis

 In February 2023, Kuang reported that while working on her doctoral degree at Yale, she was also working on her sixth novel, a fantasy about two PhD students who study magick at Cambridge University.
 After their adviser is killed in an experiment, the students travel to Hell "to rescue the soul of their [adviser so that he] can write their job recommendation letters".
 In an interview with The Guardian, Kuang calls the project "nonsense literature".
 During a November 2023 book promotion tour at the Brattle Theatre near Harvard University, Kuang stated that her upcoming book "... started as this cute, silly adventure novel about like, 'Haha, academia is hell.'
 And then I was writing it and I was like, 'Oh, no, academia is hell.'"

-The publisher HarperCollins described the book as a dark academia fantasy in which "Dante's Inferno meets Susanna Clarke's Piranesi."
+The publisher HarperCollins described the book as a dark academia fantasy in which "Dante's Inferno meets Susanna Clarke's Piranesi".
 Book Riot named Kuang's sixth novel as "one of the most anticipated books of 2025".
 Katabasis was released in August 2025.

-Obtaining an advance reader copy (ARC or EARC) of Katabasis was highly prized among some readers.
-Early EARC reviews were very positive.
+Obtaining an advance reader copy (ARC or eARC (electronic ARC)) of Katabasis several months before the book was made available to general public was highly prized among some readers.
+Early eARC reviews were very positive.

 In an Elle magazine interview, the author described Katabasis as "a world of ideas, and [she] liked the freedom to chase a logical paradox or a philosophical puzzle."

 A week before the book was scheduled to be released, the screen rights options for the novel were sold to Amazon MGM Studios for development as a television series with Angela Kang set as writer and showrunner.
 Kang will also executive produce along with Kuang, Mandy Safavi, Ben Smith, and Jeffrey Weiner.

 Taipei Story

 In April 2023, she also announced that two additional books had been acquired by HarperCollins, a "historical novel and a fantasy," neither of which are Katabasis.

-Two years later, she finished the first draft of her seventh novel that is tentatively titled "Taipei Story" in April 2025.
+Two years later, she finished the first draft of her seventh novel, titled Taipei Story, in April 2025.
 At a November 2024 University College Oxford literary discussion, Kuang described her book as a "love story set in the capital of Taiwan", a story that is unrelated to the 1985 Taiwanese movie of the same name.
+Taipei Story was released on September 8, 2026.